Where Education Meets the Land

 Use of the BCCER will be allowed if the proposed activity and level of use are deemed to be consistent with the mission, use guidelines, and management plan of the reserve.
 Activities that may be determined harmful to the natural values, ecosystem, functions, and native bio-diversity of the reserve, or preclude its possible future use for University-level research or instruction, will not be allowed.
 Use will be limited so that natural and cultural values are not adversely affected.

 - Entry is walk-in only unless the user is a student or faculty conducting research, or the user is attending a scheduled reserve activity.

-- Hunting and fishing are allowed ONLY by permit and during specified times according to State Fish and Game Regulations
+- Hunting and fishing are allowed ONLY by permit and during specified times according to State Fish and Wildlife Regulations

 - No firearms (except for permitted hunting)